The City of Tukwila is creating a special place in the heart of a neighborhood. We call this place Tukwila Village.

 Recent Project History

-The Board of Architecture Review approved the design of the library on November 14, 2013 and of the first development phase (which includes the plaza and commons) on November 26, 2013.
+The Board of Architecture Review approved the design of the library on November 14, 2013 and of the first development phase (which includes the community room and plaza) on November 26, 2013.
 The BAR held a public hearing and approved the second development phase on March 27, 2014.
 The developer submitted the first building permit applications in 2014.
 In August 2014 the developer and City signed an agreement giving site control to the developer and allowing the developer to start site and foundation work.

 For more information contact Economic Development Administrator Derek Speck.